Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Introduction

 As previously demonstrated in the literature, the waterfall transition happening in the last stages of inflation, can have a flat potential to generate large curvature perturbations at small scales~\cite{Clesse:2010iz,Kodama:2011vs,Mulryne:2011ni}.
 These large density perturbations, lead to a larger amplitude of curvature perturbations and eventually collapses into a PBH.
 As demonstrated in refs.~\cite{Clesse:2015wea,Kawasaki:2015ppx}, this usually leads to the PBH overproduction of astrophysical size.
-However, this can be circumvented and the PBH abundance modulated with observable scalar-induced Gravitational Wave (SIGW) signals using a slightly modified waterfall field potential \cite{Braglia:2022phb}.
+However, this can be circumvented and the PBH abundance modulated with observable Scalar Induced Gravitational Wave (SIGW) signals using a slightly modified waterfall field potential \cite{Braglia:2022phb}.
+The PBH overproduction issue is addressed by introducing the linear term along with consistent CMB predictions.
+We present in our analysis the analytical expressions for the power spectrum (see \cref{PBHOverpropsana}) in terms of the hybrid inflation microphysics parameters taking care of the PBH overproduction issue.
 Since the crucial process of PBH generation estimates is subject to multiple significant uncertainties, we study it in less detail.
-However, we study in detail the characterization of the SGWB induced at the second order by the large curvature perturbations (at small length scales) during horizon reentry in the radiation-dominated era\footnote{See ref. \cite{Moursy:2024hll,Cui:2021are} for other ways to generate PBH during hybrid inflation scenarios.}.
+However, we study in detail the characterization of the SGWB induced at the second order by the large curvature perturbations (at small length scales) during horizon reentry in the radiation-dominated era\footnote{See ref. \cite{Moursy:2024hll,Cui:2021are} for other ways to generate PBH during hybrid inflation scenarios.
+For grand unification in hybrid inflation, we refer the reader to~\cite{Buchmuller:2014dda}.
+A detailed analysis of the T and E models of hybrid inflation is discussed in~\cite{Pallis:2022mzh}.}.

 In a nutshell, we show that supersymmetric hybrid inflation involving neutrino mass could be tested via PBH and GW observations at energy scales beyond the TeV limit of collider physics.
 The flow of the paper is as follows: in \cref{PBHOverpro} we presented a toy model of hybrid inflation and the numerical framework for the power spectrum is given in \cref{sec:numpowerspec}.
 The analytical calculations for the power spectrum are given in \cref{PBHOverpropsana}.
 We analyze the toy model in a realistic supersymmetric framework in \cref{realsiticframe}.
 The PBH abundance and SIGWs are calculated in \cref{sec:PBHabund} and \cref{sec:SIGW} respectively.
 We modify our model in terms of $\alpha$-attractor framework in \cref{sec:alphaattrac} and present the fine-tuning estimate for both cases in \cref{sec:finetune}.
 We conclude in \cref{sec:concl}.